 Use to diagnose H. pylori infection in children and adolescents (3 to 17 years of age).
 For adults, refer to Helicobacter pylori Breath Test, Adult (2010476).

-- This test requires the pediatric patient (3-17 years old) to fast and abstain from smoking for 1 hour prior to test administration.
+This test requires the pediatric patient (3-17 years old) to fast for 1 hour prior to test administration.
 The patient should not have taken antibiotics, proton pump inhibitors (e.g., Prilosec, Prevacid, Aciphex, Nexium), or bismuth preparations (e.g., Pepto-Bismol) within the previous 14 days.
+The effect of histamine 2-receptor antogonists (e.g., Axid, Pepcid, Tagamet, Zantac) may reduce urease activity on urea breath tests and should be discontinued for 24-48 hours before the sample is collected.
 When used to monitor treatment, the test should be performed four weeks after cessation of definitive therapy.
 The patient should be informed that the Pranactin-Citric drink that will be administered contains phenylalanine.
 Phenylketonurics restrict dietary phenylalanine.

 2) Collect the baseline (Pre) breath specimen according to the instructions in the BreathTek UBT kit.

 3) After the allotted time, collect the Post breath specimen according to the instructions in the kit.

 Underinflated bags.
 Specimens from patients younger than 3 years.

 Submit with Order: Weight (in pounds), height (in inches), sex, and age.